What Does PEO Stand For?

 The benefits don’t stop there, either.
 Here are some more:

 We’ve already touched on this one—because your company doesn’t have to undergo the bureaucratic process of establishing a new entity, you can quickly enter the market and begin trading.

 This allows your business to take advantage of opportunities much faster and hit the ground running.
-In many situations, you can get going in a matter of days because your PEO partner will be able to support you with services relating to recruitment, employee onboarding, compliance, payroll, and more.
+In many situations, you can get going in a matter of days because your PEO partner will be able to support you with services relating to recruitment (including direct sourcing), employee onboarding, compliance, payroll, and more.

 2. Much Lower Costs

 Establishing an international entity isn’t just time-consuming; it’s expensive.
 Most jurisdictions want you to prove yourself by making sizable “investments” into their country, such as by opening up a local bank account and depositing a cool half million.

 Unfortunately, not every business has that kind of cash just lying around that they can simply move into a foreign bank account and forget about.